PROTO-TYPE-SOLUTIONS/easymed/README.md

 If sending directly from frontend, just configure the payload and send to the endpoint ``http://localhost:8080/reports/sale_by_date/ ``
 You can access the generated report here ``http://127.0.0.1:8080/sale_by_date/pdf/``

+The /preflight directory contains set up files for an LIS Host listener.